 - Each function has a docstring that summarizes its purpose and provides a description of its inputs and outputs.

-- Tests and test output provided in printed form for each function in the program.
+- Tests and test output for each function in the program.

 - All functions and variables have meaningful names.